Venkatesh093/BYTEUPRISE_SD_02/README.md

 Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.

-1.Fork the repository.
+1.Fork the repository

-2.Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch)

-3.Commit your changes (git commit -m 'Add some feature').
+3.Commit your changes (git commit -m 'Add some feature')

-4.Push to the branch (git push origin feature-branch).
+4.Push to the branch (git push origin feature-branch)

-5.Open a pull request.
+5.Open a pull request

 Author
 Venkatesh Mayakrishnan